Tauvic/DriverAwareness/README.md

 # Driver Safety Awareness project

-Driver Coach System
+Name: Driver Coach System

-Goals:
+Goal:
 * Promote safe driving habits
-* Raise awareness
-* Change driver behaviour
+* Improve safe driving behaviour
 * Help to prevent car accidents
+* Lower costs for society

 The "Driver Coach" will help the driver of a car to improve its safety by providing feedback just like any regular coach.
 The system is based on a camera and sensors that monitors the driver's behaviour during a road trip.